-In curved microchannels, other than the axial flow, another flow forms in the lateral direction called secondary flow or Dean flow.
+In curved microfluidics microchannels, other than the axial flow, another flow forms in the lateral direction called secondary flow or Dean flow.
 The centrifugal force in the curved channels results in a lateral pressure distribution which in turn leads to the formation of this Dean flow.
 The Dean flow usually appears in the form of two or multiple lateral counter-rotating vortices.
-The benefits of these Dean vortices in microfluidic sorting are manifold.
+The benefits of these Dean vortices in microfluidic sorting are many folds.
 They can help the cells and particles to reach the equilibrium faster that results in decreasing the length required for inertial focusing.
-The curved and spiral shape of the chip also decreases the footprint of the device.
+The curved and spiral shape of the microfluidics chip also decreases the footprint of the device.

 Here, other than the inertial force, another force called centrifugal force (Dean force) plays a role in determining the equilibrium point of the cells.
 Here, the ratio of the Dean force to the inertial force is the important parameter affecting the cell separation.
 Spiral microfluidics has caught attention in applications where high throughput and high flow rate is needed such as high throughput separation and enrichment of rare cell types for point of care purposes.

 Deterministic Lateral Displacement (DLD) is well-known for its very fine resolution (down to 10nm) for cell separation.
-This class of passive cell sorter relies on the geometrical features of the microchannel.
+This class of passive microfluidics cell sorter relies on the geometrical features of the microchannel.
 These chips use an array of posts or pillars for cell separation.
 In Deterministic Lateral Displacement (DLD) chips, the cells that are larger than a critical diameter (Dc) displace laterally while the smaller cells do not change their path significantly.
 Each row shifts laterally with respect to the previous row.
 By this being repeated at each succeeding row, the distance between the large cells and smaller cells increases and they get separated.
 An array of pillars ensures the cells differentiate enough to be collected from different streams.
 Based on the pillar size, cells smaller than a critical size will move withing the initial streamline.
 The formulas for calculating the critical size, pillar size, and distance between pillars are well-documented and can be found in the papers in the reference section below.
 Multiple DLD arrays can be integrated to broaden the size separation span and separate a wider range of cell sizes.
-DLD microchips operate continuously and can be connected to larger systems as a modular unit for cell separation or purification.
+DLD microfluidics chips operate continuously and can be connected to larger systems as a modular unit for cell separation or purification.